4 1zpresso grinders next to each other on white background

 Who is it for?

-The Jx Pro is created for the value-conscious espresso lover.
+The Jx Pro was created for the value-conscious espresso lover.

 Who is it for?

-The J-Max is primarily an espresso grinder.
+The J-Max was primarily an espresso grinder.
 The flavor profile is more suitable for a medium-dark roast.
-I would recommend it for the budget-conscious espresso drinker.

-The ultra-fine granularity of the adjustment is very useful for dialing in a shot, but it also makes it a bit more cumbersome to go from, say, pour over to espresso.
+The ultra-fine granularity of the adjustment is very useful for dialing in a shot, and it was the hand first grinder on the market with this level of granularity.

 Who is it for?